celiao/django-rest-authemail/README.rst

 `django-rest-authemail` is available on the Python Package Index (PyPI) at https://pypi.python.org/pypi/django-rest-authemail.

-You can install `django-rest-authemail` using one of the following techniques.
+Install `django-rest-authemail` using one of the following techniques.

 - Use pip: